Registered Nurse to Bachelor of Science in Nursing (RN to BSN)

 DEGREE REQUIREMENTS

-The RN to BSN Program requires the completion of 11 nursing courses that encompass a theory-based curriculum with clinical application.
-Each course is delivered online over a six-week period.
-Courses are designed to be taken one class at a time.
-The following curriculum fulfills the knowledge requirements of the baccalaureate nursing degree, approved by the Accreditation Commission for Education in Nursing (ACEN) with 120 semester credit hours required to complete the BSN.
+The RN to BSN program requires the completion of 10 nursing courses that encompass a theory-based curriculum with clinical application.
+Each course is delivered online over an eight-week period in Fall and Spring semesters and over a six-week period in Summer.
+The following curriculum fulfills the knowledge requirements of the baccalaureate nursing degree, approved by the Accreditation Commission for Education in Nursing (ACEN), with 120 semester credit hours required to complete the BSN.

 COST & FINANCIAL AID